-I love this quote – it relates exactly to my top financial hack – front loading your life.
+I love this money quote: “The best time to plant a tree was 20 years ago, the second-best time is today”.
+It’s an old Chinese proverb and it relates exactly to my top financial hack – front-loading your life.
 I’m a big believer that you need to do as much as you possibly can as early as you possibly can.
 It’s so much better to load up on savings and investments in your 20s versus your 30s.
 But if you’re in your 30s already, it’s much better to start now than in your 50s or 60s.

 Why You Should Be Front Loading Your Life